 Who we are

-The BCT is a statutory not-for-profit body established under the Biodiversity Conservation Act 2016 on 25 August 2017.
+The Biodiversity Conservation Trust (BCT) is a statutory not-for-profit body established under Part 10 of the Biodiversity Conservation Act 2016, and commenced operating on 25 August 2017.

 The BCT is within the portfolio of the NSW Minister for the Environment.

 The BCT has a Board which manages its affairs.
 The Board members are appointed by the Minister for the Environment.

 The BCT is led by an Executive Director and Chief Executive.
 The Chief Executive is supported by a Director, Regional Delivery and a Director, Programs and other senior staff.

 The leadership and structure of the organisation is:

 The Board members of the NSW Biodiversity Conservation Trust are:

 Robert Hill served as a Senator for South Australia from 1981-2006.
 He was Leader of the Government in the Senate, Minister for the Environment and later Minister for Defence.
 After leaving Parliament Mr Hill served as Australia’s Ambassador to the United Nations in New York.
 Back in Australia he was appointed Chancellor of the University of Adelaide, directed a sustainability program at the University of Sydney and was the first Chair of The Australian Carbon Trust.
 He chairs the Cooperative Research Centre on Low Carbon Living at UNSW, is on the Asia Pacific Board of TNC and a Governor of WWF Australia.
 Mr Hill is a Barrister and Solicitor.

 Virginia Malley has 30 years' experience in the financial services and banking sectors, including 16 years as a company director.
 Her areas of expertise are environmental and financial markets, stewardship, risk management, corporate governance and regulatory compliance.